 Axel Theis, Member of the Board of Management at Allianz SE summarizes the changes in risk perceptions and ways to respond: “Businesses need to prepare for a wider range of disruptive forces in 2016 and beyond…the increasing impacts of globalization, digitalization and technological innovation pose fundamental challenges to many businesses and business models.
 The world is becoming increasingly competitive as market entry barriers come down.”

 Looking at the mentioned risk perceptions in Allianz’s annual Risk Barometer there are four things I would like to point out:

 Is your business fast enough and do you prioritize YOUR risks correctly?

-The fact that risk managers and corporate insurance experts see digitalization and its various consequences (cybersecurity becomes more important, digital innovation is increasingly perceived as a risk etc.) far more than last year when it already started showing, indicates it’s serious.
+The fact that risk managers and corporate insurance experts see digitalization and its various consequences (cybersecurity becomes more important, digital innovation is increasingly perceived as a cyber risk etc.) far more than last year when it already started showing, indicates it’s serious.
 Of course the benefits are seen as well but it’s the first time that risk managers are looking at the factor of digitalization and technological innovation so intensively, pushing them up in the overall business risk picture.

 One can wonder why it has taken them so long as digital transformation, the need to enhance the end-to-end customer experience, digital innovation, disruption and the growing number and sophistication of cyber-attacks aren’t exactly new.
 All these topics should be in the boardroom right now and in many cases (security, customer experience, innovation) they increasingly are.
 But still.
 On the other hand we should of course keep in mind that there are more business risks that are on the top lists of risk managers.
 Among them (and not a surprise either) are political risks (war, terrorism,…), regulatory changes and – growing fast – macroeconomic developments.